ibm-cloud-docs/EventStreams/eventstreams152.md

 The core functionality of the produce API remains the same, but small changes in properties and formats are required.
 In particular, consider the following:

 * **Endpoint URL**
     The URL of the API is unique to each service instance and must be retrieved from the 'kafka_http_url' property of a service credentials object or service key.
-Previously this would have been retrieved from the 'kafka_rest_url' property of the applications VCAP_SERVICES.
+Previously this URL was retrieved from the 'kafka_rest_url' property of the applications VCAP_SERVICES.

 * **Authentication**
     In addition to the previously supported method of placing an API key in the X-Auth-Token header, clients can now also authenticate using either Basic Auth or a bearer token